jochen-schweizer/express-prom-bundle/README.md

 * **autoregister**: if `/metrics` endpoint should be registered.
 (Default: **true**)
 * **promClient**: options for promClient startup, e.g. **collectDefaultMetrics**.
-This option was added to keep `express-prom-bundle` runnable using confit (e.g. with kraken.js) without writing any JS code, see [advanced example](https://github.com/jochen-schweizer/express-prom-bundle/blob/master/advanced-example.js)
+This option was added to keep `express-prom-bundle` runnable using config (e.g. with kraken.js) without writing any JS code, see [advanced example](https://github.com/jochen-schweizer/express-prom-bundle/blob/master/advanced-example.js)
 * **promRegistry**: Optional `promClient.Registry` instance to attach metrics to.
 Defaults to global `promClient.register`.